 - Organization Samples - a listing of all samples submitted by any user of the organization

-- Search - enables searching capability, based on hases, malware families, tags, URLs, Wallets and Emails together with using operators (AND, OR, NOT).
+- Search - enables searching capability, based on hashes, malware families, tags, URLs, Wallets and Emails together with using operators (AND, OR, NOT).
 More details are provided in the Search dedicated section

 Selecting any report will redirect you towards the “Overview” page of the report together with presenting the tabs for accessing any of the static or dynamic/behavioral reports that were included in the analysis.